🇨🇴

 Bogotá

-The high-altitude capital of culture and cuisine.
+High-altitude capital of culture and cuisine

 Medellín